Nordix/openldap-ppolicy-pwdcheck-module/README.md

 ##### Maximum Consecutive Characters (`max_consecutive_per_class`)

 This parameter sets the limit for consecutive characters from the same character class in a password.
-For example, if `max_consecutive_per_class` set to 5, a password may include up to 4 consecutive lowercase letters.
+For example, if `max_consecutive_per_class` set to 4, a password may include up to 4 consecutive lowercase letters.
 `abcdABCD1234` is valid, but `abcdeABCDE12345` exceeds the limit and is rejected.

-⚠️ Due to a bug, consecutive characters are counted incorrectly, so the effective limit is one less than the configured value.
-This behavior is preserved for compatibility with the original module.

 Setting the value to 0 disables this check.